 You can’t – plain and simple.

-Just to make sure we are on the same page, let’s sum up this basic principle.
+Just to make sure we are on the same page, let’s sum up these basic pricing strategy examples.

 Price is the actual amount that the customer pays your company for your product or service.